-By the late 19th century, sea captains of Gloucester were amassing great wealth trading with China, Suriname, India, and Europe.
+By the late nineteenth century, sea captains of Gloucester were amassing great wealth trading with China, Suriname, India, and Europe.
 While those working with Suriname raked in the highest profits, with it also came shame, as the business typically included slaves along with the rum, molasses, and dried fish.

 An unlit stone daymark was built on the point in 1829 for $1,188, after a suitable plot was purchased for $100 from George Burnham.
-When the monument proved insufficient, residents appealed to the government again, but President Andrew Jackson stepped in to block construction of an Eastern Point Lighthouse (perhaps because Gloucester had not supported him in the 1828 presidential election).
+When the monument proved insufficient, residents appealed to the government again, but President Andrew Jackson stepped in to block construction of Eastern Point Lighthouse (perhaps because Gloucester had not supported him in the 1828 presidential election).
 However, strong Congressional support managed to push the project through, and Jackson ultimately signed the authorization.

+I was appointed keeper of this light on its first being lit, in January, 1832, upon a salary of four hundred dollars.
+There is about one acre and three-quarters of surface on this estate, the most of it being naked ledge.
+The light-house here was originally put up for a monument or beacon, and erected, I believe, in 1829.
 It is built of rough-split stone, laid dry, and pointed inside and out; the deck is soapstone; the tower leaks in every direction; the walls inside are covered with ice in the winter, and green mould in summer; the window casings are loose in the walls and rotten besides; the door frames and sills are also rotten; the posts of the lantern only run down one foot in the walls, and in gales of wind it is wrenched and shaken so as to break the glass; the scuttle frame is entirely rotten; the rain blows in under the deck of the lantern, and runs through the walls.